"For the things we have to learn before we can do them, we learn by doing them." Aristotle

 - Applying process management concepts in a real-world setting requires students with knowledge and preparation.
 In the course Improving Supply Systems (MGMT 3810), students work in teams with local companies applying supply chain concepts to real industry problems.

-- The WMU German Business and Culture course recorded many of the trip's highlights and many photos on their blog in May 2012.
+- The WMU German Business and Culture course recorded many of the trip's highlights and many photos on their annual blog.

 - Andrea McHenry spent an entire semester in Melbourne.
 Following her study abroad experience, McHenry's required paper provides insights into what students will experience during their time abroad.
 McHenry's Paper